TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

 ## Non Technical(`Overview of PGM APP`)

 ### What is PGM
-- Application which encourages a mechanic to buy TVS genuine parts.
+- Application helps mechanic to purchase genuine TVS parts

 ### Why we need PGM
 - Encourage mechanics to buy genuine parts.